 - Add coriander, turmeric, black pepper, chili powder, salt and stir till fragrant.

-- Add the chicken pieces and stir to coat with the spice mixture.
+- Add the chicken pieces to the pot and stir to coat with the spice mixture.
 Make sure there's nothing stuck on the bottom of the inner pot.
 This is very important!

 - Add chicken broth or water.